vtexdocs/help-center-content/docs/announcements/en/now-its-easier-to-sell-the-products-from-your-physical-stores-in.md

 ---
-title: Now it’s easier to sell the products from your physical stores in marketplaces
+title: "Now it’s easier to sell the products from your physical stores in marketplaces"
 id: 2rOEBV0tOAoZIgow7CODyj
 status: PUBLISHED
 createdAt: 2019-03-12T21:54:26.822Z